Dajagbon/NLTK/README.md

 ## Purpose

-The purpose of this project is to perform text processing and analysis on a set of text files.
-The project includes tokenization, stemming, lemmatization, part-of-speech tagging, named entity recognition, and n-gram frequency analysis.
+This project's purpose is to perform text processing and analysis on a set of text files.
+It includes tokenization, stemming, lemmatization, part-of-speech tagging, named entity recognition, and n-gram frequency analysis.
 The results are stored and displayed for each text file.

 ## Project Structure

 The project consists of a single Python script, `NLTK.py`, which performs the following tasks:

-1. **Download necessary NLTK data**: Ensures that all required NLTK data packages are available.
+1. **Download necessary NLTK data**: Ensures all required NLTK data packages are available.
-2. **Define file paths**: Specifies the paths to the text files to be processed.
+2. **Define file paths**: Specify the paths to the text files to be processed.
 3. **Process each text file**: Reads the content of each text file, performs various text processing tasks, and stores the results.
 4. **Display results**: Prints the most common words, most common trigrams, and the number of named entities for each text file.

 ## Implementation

-The project does not use custom classes but relies on functions and standard Python libraries to perform the tasks.
+The project does not use custom classes but uses functions and standard Python libraries to perform the tasks.
 Below is an explanation of the key components:

 ### Functions